airdrummer/modern-events-calendar-lite/readme.txt

 43. WordPress Event Calendar - Daily view(Fluent View Layouts Addon)

 == Changelog ==
+= 7.9.0 – 15 April 2024 =
+- Added: Sidebar feature for the archive and category pages
+- Added: Ability to request billing address in Stripe gateway
+- Added: Placeholders for ticket variations
+- Improved: The functionality and integration of event start / end date pickers
+- Fixed: Some issues in PHP 8.2
+- Fixed: Issue in removing attendees in edit booking
+- Fixed: Issue regarding a dependency in MEC
+- Fixed: Issue in locking pre-filled fields in booking module
+- Fixed: Accessibility issues in slider buttons
+- Fixed: Issue in displaying location icon twice in event banner
+- Fixed: Issue in global tickets option
+- Fixed: Some minor issues

 = 7.8.0 – 14 March 2024 =
 - Added: Notice for lite users to update to the newest version
 - Added: Some new filters for better integration with third party developers